 - Blended/Hybrid Courses may have 25-75% of instruction online with regularly scheduled in-person meetings.

 - Hyflex courses offer a flexible course structure that allows students to attend classes in person, online, or both throughout the course duration.
-Currently Century College does not offer hyflex courses, but will in the near future.

 How to Find a Course by Delivery Method Code

 Instructor: Kenny Tapp

 Online Learning Technology

 Free/Low Cost Internet and Computers

 Information Technology Services has two open Computer Centers providing computer access to all registered Century College credit students.
 Staff is available to provide assistance in the use of the computer equipment.